MontiCore/EmbeddedMontiArc/target/src/windows/models/PacMan/README.md

 * **Debug Model (Without SVG)**: compile the model and show a debugging tool
 * **Play PacMan**: play a game of **PacMan**

+###Note:
-Note: **Debug Model** might take some time to execute because of the visualization generation.
+**Debug Model** might take some time to execute because of the visualization generation.
 This is only neccessary if a component is changed outside its *implementation Math*-block.
 Otherwise **Debug Model (Without SVG)** can be used.

+When resizing the windows inside the debugging tool with the black bar, you might need to scroll within the blue area.